 Agency and Reflexivity

-Archer’s (2007) more nuanced concept of agency to examine labour process changes helped us to respond to the call by Alberti et al. (2018) to study objective conditions alongside subjective but heterogeneous experiences of work.
+Archer’s (2007) more nuanced concept of agency helped us to examine workers’ choices and to respond to Alberti et als.’call (2018) to study objective conditions alongside subjective but heterogeneous experiences of work.
 Archer, inspired by critical realist philosophy, challenges deterministic and all-encompassing versions of globalisation’s effects upon labour, by emphasising individual agency and reflexivity.
 Structure and agency are analytically distinct and stratified (Archer, 2003).
 Structurally emergent powers may constrain or enable individuals’ actions, but their agency i.e. personal emergent powers mediate this.
 Personal emergent powers incorporate individuals’ reflection on their ‘personal concerns’ within their objective social circumstances, and their (possibly fallible) conclusions inform their choice of action (Archer, 2007).
 For Archer, ‘reflexivity depends upon a subject who has sufficient personal identity to know what he or she cares about and to design the “projects” that they hope (fallibly) will realise their concerns within society’ (Archer, 2007: 34).

 Archer accepts that globalization resets political, economic and social structures, but despite its constraining effects on weaker groups, she argues that it stimulates holders of positions such as citizens, employees, and woman, to exercise agency and enhances reflexivity (Archer, 2007).
 Agents’ personal concerns intersect with three orders of ‘reality’.
 The natural order concerns the physical world, the limitations it imposes upon agents, and their desire to avoid physical pain and harm, e.g. globalized supply chains have led vulnerable groups such as women and children to undertake jobs beyond their physical capability (ILO, 2016).
 The practical order covers social concerns linked to individual competencies, professional and vocational achievements, and skills (or lack thereof) exacerbated by work changes in the globalization era (Sennett, 2008).
-The social order covers the normative expectations society imposes on agents and their worries about not fulfilling their social roles, e.g. global value chains have led women in Third World countries to work outside homes, which conflicts with normative expectations in a patriarchal social structure (Grünenfelder, 2012).
+The social order covers the normative expectations society imposes on agents and their worries about not fulfilling their social roles, e.g. global value chains have led women in Third World countries to work outside homes, contrary to normative expectations in a patriarchal social structure (Grünenfelder, 2012).
 The conception of self involves reconciling these demands.
 For Archer (2007), the self has an ontological existence not entirely determined by the social order, as agents reflect upon the intertwined and sometimes conflicting demands of each order and dominant discourses to determine how they prioritise each concern.

-From a labour process theory perspective, this conceptualization allows labour to retain a collective identity (qua practical concerns), while still granting agents ‘genuine human subjectivity’ bearing on their individual prioritization and mediation of concerns.
+From a labour process theory perspective, this conceptualization allows labour to retain a collective identity (qua practical concerns), while still granting agents genuine human subjectivity bearing on their individual prioritization and mediation of concerns.
 Some may prioritize social concerns whereas others may make work the predominant basis of their personal identities.
 Their choices can shape each groups’ resistance or consent in the workplace.
 Also, if personal concerns are not entirely consumed by practical or social concerns, this grants spaces for agents to fulfil the demands of increased roles wrought by global industrialisation (Sullivan and Delaney, 2017), while simultaneously protecting their personal concerns.
 Despite the conflicts and tensions multiple roles can produce, workers can exploit the multiple identities this produces to strategically deal with structural pressures and opportunities stemming from globalization.
-Which pressures they confront or can evade, or what strategies they employ to achieve their personal concerns are thus the domain of substantive theorization (Archer, 2007).
-Our research utilized this theoretical scheme to understand how different social groups reflected and acted on structural constraints and opportunities caused by the intersection of global competitive pressures and local patriarchal structures and how their agency and reflexivity affected the labour process.
+Which pressures they confront or evade, or what strategies they employ to achieve their personal concerns are thus the domain of substantive theorization (Archer, 2007).
+Our research utilized this theoretical scheme to understand how different social groups reflected and acted on structural constraints and opportunities caused by the intersection of global competitive pressures and local patriarchal structures, and how their agency and reflexivity affected the labour process.

 Research Methods